ZaidAhmed404/hospital-management-system/README.md

 # Hospital Management System
 A Hospital Management System (HMS) in Laravel is a web-based application designed to streamline and automate various processes within a hospital or healthcare facility.
-The system typically includes modules for managing patients, doctors, appointments, medical records, billing, and other related aspects.
-Below is a detailed description and requirements for a Hospital Management System in Laravel:
+The system typically includes modules for managing patients, doctors, appointments, medical records, and other related aspects.

-## System Modules
 ### Patient Management
 1. Add, update, and delete patient records.
 2. Capture patient demographics, contact information, and medical history.